Clay Travis talks 'absurdity' of masks as Tennessee school board votes to require them

 "I feel bad for all these people walking around in masks engaging in cosmetic theater thinking that they are making a difference against COVID – they aren't.
 Here's the truth, our kids – under 25 years old -- one in a million chance that they are going to die of COVID.
 They are more likely to be struck by lightning … they are more likely to die of the seasonal flu," Travis said at the meeting.
 "Have any of you ever mandated masks for the seasonal flu?
 Well, shame on you because every kid in Williamson County Schools has been under more danger from the seasonal flu every year than they are for COVID."

 "I would tell every parent here – don't let your kids wear masks.
 Refuse!
-Refuse!" he continued to the applause of many in the crowd.
+Refuse!" he continued to the applause of many at the meeting.

 After his comments, Sen. Marsha Blackburn, R-Tenn., thanked Travis and dozens of parents in her state "for standing up for common sense."